k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

 # Working With Graphit

-Graphit is a utility that allows you to design a document's response format of a Web Service.
+Graphit is a utility that allows you to design the document response format of a Web Service.

 ### Creating and Editing a Graphit File